 The two sorts of OS architectures I distinguish here are (1) access list systems, and (2) capability systems.

 I believe there are today no commercial capability OSes today.
+(2017 but see seL4!)

 This page does not provide evidence that capability systems provide security.
 That is the topic of many pages at this site.
 This is perhaps the most concise claim for capability style hardware platforms.
 Our introductory page for capabilities does not assume much programming savvy.
 Here is a worthy attempt to describe capabilities to the non Computer Specialist.